-6.1 Trade codes and care requirements for treated natural and cultured pearls requirements C (SC) Coating The application of a coating to the surface.
+6.1 Trade codes and care requirements for treated natural and cultured pearls

+Code Treatment Comments В Bleaching Using a bleaching agent to remove or alter colour.
+This treatment may not be permanent regardless of special care requirements C (SC) Coating The application of a coating to the surface.
 This treatment is not permanent regardless of special care requirements CA Chemically altered Changes the colour appearance without the use of a dye.
 D (SC) Dyeing Altering colour appearance by using dyes.
 This treatment is not permanent regardless of special care requirements F (SC) Filling Filling of cavities, both surface and internal.
 This treatment is not permanent regardless of special care requirements Н Heating Heating to enhance colour R (SC) Irradiation Using radiation of various wavelengths to alter the colour appearance L (SC) Lustre enhancement The use of chemicals and /or special polishing techniques to improve lustre.
 This treatment is not permanent regardless of special care requirements O (SC) Oil/Resin The application of oils or resins usually used to disguise fractures in the pearl.
-This treatment is not permanent regardless of special care requirements. Т Tinted The light application of a light-coloured dye, usually pink (sometimes known as pinking).
 This treatment is not permanent regardless of special care requirements.
+T (SC) Tinted The light application of a light-coloured dye, usually pink (sometimes known as pinking).
+This treatment is not permanent regardless of special care requirements.
 W (SC) Waxing The application of a wax to disguise fractures and/or improve lustre.
-This treatment is not permanent regardless of special care requirements Wk Working / peeling To alter the shape of a pearl by grinding and polishing or remove blemishes.
+This treatment is not permanent regardless of special care requirements Wk Working To alter the shape of a pearl by grinding and polishing or remove blemishes.
+PL Peeling To remove the outer but loosely adhering layers of nacre from a natural pearl to reveal a pristine layer of nacre below.
+Not to be confused with working.